dtuso/sales/README.md

 Tasks are now executed with [GulpJS](http://www.gulpjs.com) instead of Grunt.
 It would be helpful to get more acquainted with Gulp before continuing.

+More detail on tasks can be found here https://github.secureserver.net/FOS-CDS-Pages/Sales/wiki/Tasks

 #### HTML
 This task will render your templates, preparing them for CDS importing.
 The task uses a gulp plugin called [gulp-swig](https://www.npmjs.org/package/gulp-swig) which renders your templates using the Swig JS template engine.
 This